sandialabs/sibl/geo/doc/dual/lesson_00.md

 The **goal** of this lesson is to verify that the local `siblenv` environment has been [configured](../../../config/README.md) and is ready for use.

-From the command line, activate the `siblenv` environment, then start python.
+From the command line, run the following commands:

 ```bash
 > cd ~/sibl